NOTE: EFFECTIVE FOR WINTER 2024 INTAKE

-The Accelerated Bachelor of Science in Nursing Program is intended for applicants with a university degree who wish to become professional nurses.
-Students in the Accelerated Program are required to take the same courses and have the same number of clinical hours as students in the four-year BScN program.
+Students apply for the Accelerated Bachelor of Science in Nursing (BScN) Program through the Registrar’s Office, and must submit the UPEI undergraduate application form.
+Students in the Accelerated Program are required to take the same Nursing courses (NURS-1030 instead of NURS-1010 & 1020) and have the same number of clinical hours as students in the four-year BScN program.
 They are governed by the academic regulations for Nursing as outlined in the Calendar.

 (ii) Admission Requirements